 Delivering savings is still a key focus in the Nordics, but clients are also looking to get more value from the supply base by tapping into it as a potential source of innovation.

-Discussions are moving beyond mere contract delivery to greater collaboration with suppliers, enabling organisations and suppliers to generate value through the exchange of innovative ideas and suggested improvements to the supply chain.
+Discussions are moving beyond mere contract delivery to greater collaboration with suppliers, enabling organizations and suppliers to generate value through the exchange of innovative ideas and suggested improvements to the supply chain.
 This is a relatively new approach for suppliers who have typically not been engaged in this way — despite holding potentially valuable information.

-Organisations should make it easy for their suppliers to collaborate.
+Organizations should make it easy for their suppliers to collaborate.
 For example, one of our clients in the financial services industry is working with its key suppliers on innovative projects.
 It has set out what it wants to achieve but allowed suppliers the freedom to structure and manage the work themselves — within financial limits.
 They are encouraged to continue contributing new ideas.

-Organisations are maturing in their approach to the supply base.
+Organizations are maturing in their approach to the supply base.
 Easy access to data has improved the way they work with suppliers, as we are now seeing.

 To find out more, please contact Jesper.

 We are currently seeing an increase in demand for the management of procurement services, particularly in the SME sector where a gap in procurement capabilities has meant businesses have not been able to realise the full benefits of investing in strategic sourcing programs.